 - 1. Go to Trunk > Office Peer > Office Peer. - 2.
-Select an existing office peer or create a new one. - 3.
-Under Peer Configuration, expand Authentication and select one of the following options from the drop-down menu: - Symmetric: Both PBX devices will use the following information to form the office peer trunk and authenticate each other.
+Create a new Site to Site or Custom office peer or select an existing one. - 3.
+Under Peer Configuration, expand Authentication (Optional) and select one of the following options from the drop-down menu: - Symmetric: Both PBX devices will use the following information to form the office peer trunk and authenticate each other.
 The defined User name and Password must be the same on both PBX devices forming the office peer trunk. - Asymmetric: Used to authenticate incoming and outgoing calls.
 Enter the Inbound user name, Outbound user name, and Password.
 These settings must be the same on both PBX devices forming the office peer trunk.